Crashworthiness and a Fiery Frisco US HEMS Accident (Airbus Helicopters AS350B3e, N390LG of Air Methods)

 Shortly after take-off from a hospital in Frisco, Colorado, on 2 July 2015, Airbus Helicopters AS350B3e helicopter, N390LG, operated by Air Methods as ‘Flight for Life’, crashed in a parking lot 120m away.
-This was a daytime Visual Meteorological Condition, Part 135 flight.
+This was a daytime, Visual Meteorological Condition (VMC), Part 135 flight.

 Multiple witnesses observed the helicopter lift off from the ground-based helipad, rotate counterclockwise, and climb simultaneously.
 One witness estimated that the helicopter reached an altitude of 100 feet before it started to descend.
 The helicopter continued to spin counterclockwise several times before it impacted a parking lot and an RV to the southwest of the Flight for Life hangar and helipad.
 The helicopter came to rest on its right side, was damaged by impact forces, and was charred, melted, and partially consumed by fire.